albe68/flappy-box/README.md

 # flappy-box
-This is just a normal game using Java Script and HTML
+This is just a normal flappy bird game alike using Java Script and HTML